Alex-Hoskins/workspace/README.md

 ## Optimizations:

 I utilized react in order to make large, reusable components.
+I started creating a filter so that users could more easily navigate to a workspace that fits their needs.
+I want to expand on this filter and optimize beyond MVP.

 ## Lessons Learned:

 **1)** There is a lot of boilerplate code when using redux.
 Every time you wanted to create a new action you had to touch three files in order to get the action to work.
 This seems repetitive and not very DRY.
 Next time I will explore context API a bit more but Redux got the job done in this project.

 **2)** Due to the large amounts of components, it was tricky making sure all of the routing was correct.
 I wanted to make sure when you clicked on a WorkSpace, or any specific component, that the route corresponed correctly.
 This allows the forward and back arrows to work correctly when you are navigating the history on the browser.

 ## Examples: